Skip to a section:

 Issue: A large strip of whitespace appears at the top or bottom of the table when scrolling up or down.

-Issue: When the Web browser window is widened horizontally, the table doesn't expand to the wider size.
+Issue: When the web browser window is widened, the table doesn't expand to the wider size.

 Issue: You receive the following error message while trying to filter a parameter: